alschroe/AzureIoTHack/01_pi_ml.md

 ## Create a machine learning pipeline
 This time we will use the Azure portal to use the Azure Machine Learning Studio for the next steps.
 Go to 'portal.azure.com'.
 You might need to switch to an incognito tab since it will make the handeling of you using different tenants easier.
 Make sure you are using the right subscription.
 1. Navigate to your 'prefixiotpirg' resource group.
 You will see that a number of services were created.
 The AML workspace needs a keyvault to store its secrets, a storage for configuration, datasets and models, optnionally Application Insights for monitoring and later on compute resources to run our training and model on.
 1. Select the Azure Machine Learning workspace 'prefixiotml'.
 On the *Overview* page you will see a blue *Launch studio* button.
 Select it.
-It will forward you to a separate view for the Azure Machine Learning workspace.
+It will forward you to a separate view for the Azure Machine Learning workspace. <br>
     ![Showing where AutoML can be found in the azure machine learning studio](/images/02studio.png) <br>
 1. On the left side you will find the menue point *Automated ML*.
 Select it.
 We will work with the UI today but there are many options to make use of the Azure Machine Learning workspace.
     ![Showing where AutoML can be found in the azure machine learning studio](/images/01automl.png) <br>